A Garden Birdwatcher's Guide to the Goldfinch

 With their beautiful colouring, goldfinches are a truly distinctive bird.
 They mainly feed on thistle and teasel seeds, but will also eat small insects in the summer.
 Goldfinches enjoy a range of food at the bird feeder including niger seed and sunflower hearts.

-To support goldfinches in your garden all year round, try our hard-wearing Flo Lifetime Niger Seed Feeder with its stainless steel feeding ports, and leave the stems of perennials in place during the winter - you will often see the seed heads bobbing up and down as the goldfinches feed.
+To support goldfinches in your garden all year round, try one of our seed feeders with a mix of seasonal food - they especially love the sunflower hearts.
+You can also plant teasels and leave the stems of perennials in place during the winter - you will often see the seed heads bobbing up and down as the goldfinches feed.

 Breeding season begins for the goldfinch in late April, and they lay 2-3 broods of 4-6 eggs each year.
 Eggs are incubated for just under a fortnight in cup-shaped nests built by the female and positioned near the end of the branches of fruit trees, and chicks fledge after 13-18 days.